Pete Doherty: Relationships and children

 Doherty had a tumultuous relationship with Kate Moss that was frequently covered by the press.
 They met in January 2005 at Moss' 31st birthday party and had an on-off relationship for several years.
 Moss had also taken to singing at some of Doherty's shows.
 On 11 April 2007, Doherty announced Moss as his fiancée during the first of his solo gigs at the Hackney Empire, London, at which Moss also performed.
 Doherty planned to marry Moss during the summer 2007.
 Moss and Doherty later broke up.

-In October 2007, Doherty was briefly engaged to fashion model Irina Lăzăreanu.
+In October 2007, Doherty was briefly engaged to Romanian-born Canadian model Irina Lăzăreanu.

-On 28 September 2021 Doherty announced his engagement with his Puta Madres bandmate, Katia de Vidas, and married her on 30 September 2021.
+On 28 September 2021, Doherty announced his engagement with his Puta Madres bandmate, Katia de Vidas.
+The couple married two days later.

-Doherty has a son, Astile (born 2003), with singer Lisa Moorish.
-Doherty's second child, a daughter, Aisling Erin, was born in December 2011 to South African model Lindi Hingston.
+Doherty has a son, Astile, born 12 July 2003 with singer Lisa Moorish.
+Doherty's second child, a daughter, was born in December 2011 to South African model Lindi Hingston.
+In May 2023, Doherty's third child and second daughter, Billie Mae, was born to Katia de Vidas.

 Interests

-Doherty is a socialist, stating that "I do have utopian fantasies.
+Doherty is a socialist.
+In 2004, he said: "I do have utopian fantasies.
 A lot of them are more – I wouldn't say spiritual, but they relate more to the imagination and the individual.
 But for me socialism is a way of trying to put far-fetched ideas into everyday use, trying to find a way to bridge the gap between that fantasy and reality, and reaching out across that gap to the people who can actually do something to make the change."
-Prior to the 2019 UK general election Doherty endorsed Corbyn while performing and chanted "oh Jeremy Corbyn" and "fuck the Tories".
+Prior to the 2019 United Kingdom general election, Doherty endorsed Jeremy Corbyn while performing and chanted "oh Jeremy Corbyn" and "fuck the Tories".